 Gold Open Access Journals

-Network Neuroscience: Network Neuroscience charges an APC of $1,750 per article which will be billed upon acceptance of the manuscript.
+Network Neuroscience charges an APC of $1,750 per article which will be billed upon acceptance of the manuscript.
 Commissioned Review and Perspective articles may be exempt from the APC, subject to prior arrangement with the Editor.
 Authors who are unable to pay may apply for a fee waiver; waivers will be granted on a case-by-case basis.
 All articles in Network Neuroscience are published under a Creative Commons Attribution (CC BY) license.
 This license provides unlimited free access and unrestricted reuse of original works of all types.
 By adopting this license, authors agree to make their articles available for reuse, without requiring permission or charging fees.
 Articles may be copied, distributed, posted or reused as long as the original authors and the source of the article are properly cited.
 Please note that as of January 1, 2022 the APC for Network Neuroscience will be increasing to $2,250.
 All manuscripts submitted after that date will be subjected to the new fee.

 This Creative Commons license complies with funders who require an unrestricted attribution license at time of acceptance, including Wellcome Trust, Charity Open Access Fund (COAF), and UK Research and Innovation (UKRI).
 NoL articles funded by the NIH, Wellcome Trust, or other organizations that require open access upon publication, will be sent to the MIT Press special collection within PubMed.